Fox News stands in legal peril. It says defamation loss would harm all media

 Dominion alleges great reputational harm from false accusations

-Fox News was the first major television outlet to project that then-Democratic nominee Joe Biden would win Arizona on Election Night 2020, which all but put victory out of then-President Donald Trump's reach.
+Fox News was the first major television outlet to project that then-Democratic nominee Joe Biden would win Arizona on election night 2020, which all but put victory out of Trump's reach.
 Dominion has alleged that Fox embraced the conspiracy theories about election fraud to try to make up for angering millions of pro-Trump viewers with the Arizona call.
 Many peeled away to other right-wing outlets.

 In the ensuing weeks, Fox repeatedly invited Trump ally and attorney Sidney Powell on its programs to allege Dominion's voting systems had switched votes from Trump to Biden.
 Yet Fox hosts and executives privately dismissed her as unreliable and unhinged.
 Powell had shared with hosts Lou Dobbs and Maria Bartiromo a memo to justify her allegations.
 Even the memo's author called the claims "pretty wackadoodle."